momentohq/momento-node-redis-client/README.template.md

 </tr>
 </table>

-**NOTE**: the Momento `@redis/client` implementation currently supports simple key/value pairs (`GET`, `SET`) as well as hash values (`HGET`/`HSET`).
+**NOTE**: The Momento `@redis/client` implementation currently supports simple key/value pairs (`GET`, `SET`) as well as hash values (`HGET`/`HSET`).
 If you need support for additional Redis functions, please contact us at [support@momentohq.com](mailto:support@momentohq.com) or join our [Discord](https://discord.com/invite/3HkAKjUZGq), and we will be happy to help!

 # Examples

 ## Prerequisites

 To run these examples, you will need a Momento Auth Token.
 You can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli).

-The examples will consume your auth token via the environment variable `MOMENTO_AUTH_TOKEN`.
+The examples will utlize your auth token via the environment variable `MOMENTO_AUTH_TOKEN` you set.

-## basic
+## Basic example

 In the [`examples/basic`](./examples/basic) directory, you will find a simple CLI app that does some basic sets and gets on string and hash values.
 You can pass the `--momento` flag to run against Momento, or the `--redis` flag to run against a local Redis (127.0.0.0:6379).

 You can run the example via `npm run basic`.
 To pass CLI options you will need to pass an extra `--` to tell `npm` that the following options should be passed through.

 Here's an example run against Momento: